talent-plan/tinysql/courses/proj2-README-en.md

 13   program  .
 ```

-point (.) indicates the current reading position along with "." moving from left to right, we push the token we read into the stack.
+The point (.) indicates the current reading position.
+With `.` moving from left to right, we push the token we read into the stack.
 When we find that the content in the stack matches the right side of a generation formula, the matching item is popped out of the stack, and the non-terminator on the left side of the generation formula is pushed into the stack.
-This process continues until all tokens have been read, and only the starting non-terminator (program in this case) remains on the stack.
+This process continues until all tokens have been read, and only the starting non-terminator (`program` in this case) remains on the stack.

 Actions associated with this rule are defined in brackets on the right side of the generation formula, such as: